LITHME: Language In The Human-Machine Era

 Description

 How will pervasive augmentation technology affect language in areas such as international law, translation, and other forms of language work?
-What will this mean for how people identify with specific languages?
-Could increasing reliance on real-time language technologies actually change the structure of language?
-Longer term, might developments in brain-machine interfaces serve complement or even supersede language altogether?
+What will this entail for how people identify with specific languages?
+Could increasing reliance on real-time language technologies change the structure of language?
+In the long term, will developments in brain-machine interfaces serve to complement or even supersede language altogether?

-The LITMHE project is a COST Action that gathers researchers from disciplines including computational linguistics, sociolinguistics and language policy, to think on the significance of the human-machine era for societies.
-The Actions unfolds in working groups that focus on specific areas, namely: law; language technology; language rights; language ideology; language learning; language work.
-By fostering dialogue between groups, this Action aims to equip linguists and non-academic organisations with the knowledge and skills to face the human-machine era.
+The LITMHE project is a COST Action that gathers researchers from disciplines including computational linguistics, sociolinguistics and language policy, to think about the significance of the human-machine era for societies.
+The Action is carried out in working groups that focus on specific areas, namely: law; language technology; language rights; language ideology; language learning; language work.
+By fostering dialogue between groups, LITHME aims to equip linguists and non-academic organisations with the knowledge and skills to address the challenges of the human-machine era.

 Coordination and funding